-- 1. CEQA-NEPA Reciprocity.
+- Federal Transportation Reauthorization and Emergency Aid.
+Support reauthorization of a federal transportation bill consistent with the priorities adopted by CEAC and CSAC.
+CSAC staff will advocate for backfilling lost local transportation fuel tax revenues due to the COVID-19 crisis in federal emergency aid legislation, as well as funding for local bridge, safety, and active transportation projects.
+Finally, CSAC will request direct subventions to counties for transportation infrastructure in any federal infrastructure package outside of the traditional highway funding bill process. - 2.
+CEQA-NEPA Reciprocity.
 Now that CSAC/CEAC successfully advocated for a reduction to the Statute of Limitations under the FAST Act's program allowing states to meet federal National Environmental Policy Act (NEPA) requirements with state environmental review, build and work with a coalition of transportation stakeholders to ensure California applies to participate and if approved, that Caltrans and FHWA implement a California reciprocity program in a manner that reduces duplication and is not equally or more burdensome.
-CEAC supports delegation of authority to the local/regional level so that counties can participate directly in the program. - 2.
-FAST Act Reauthorization and Federal Transportation Funding.
-Take advantage of opportunities to educate Congress and the Administration about the need for new federal funding for transportation.
-CEAC will develop a set of principles and priorities for FAST Act reauthorization which is set to expire September 30, 2020.
-Advocate for direct subventions to counties for transportation infrastructure in any federal infrastructure package outside of the traditional highway funding bill process. - 3.
-Off Set Impacts from Federal Lands.
+CEAC supports delegation of authority to the local/regional level so that counties can participate directly in the program. - 3.
+Offset Impacts from Federal Lands.
 Support continued federal funding to offset impacts to counties from federal lands, such as the Secure Rural Schools program.